SBJson/SBJson/Readme.md

 1. In the Finder, navigate to the `$PATH_TO_SBJSON/Classes` folder and select all the files.
 1. Drop-and-drop them into your Xcode project.
 1. Tick the **Copy items into destination group's folder** option.
-1. Use `#import "SBJsonInclude.h"` in  your source files (or simply include the particular classes you wish to use.
+1. Use `#import "SBJson.h"` in  your source files. (or simply include the particular classes you wish to use.)

 That should be it.
 Now create that Twitter client!